starwolves/space/README.md

 * Godot Addressable references are used for efficient and dynamic netcode that works well with custom content.
 * Data-oriented & modular, everything is its own entity with components in a strictly compiled and extremely fast ECS database-like approach.
 It is easy to add and remove systems, components and to turn them into plugins and more.
 * Inventory system, pick up, wear, attach and equip items with character entities.
-* Melee & projectile combat system, damage players, ship walls or other entities.
+* Melee & projectile combat systems, damage players, ship walls or other entities.
 * Advanced bbcode chat, with support for examining entities, modular (radio) channels and proximity communication.
 * Configurable console commands, including rcon admin commands.